oakleyaidan21/KalimbaLibre/README.md

 A WIP React Web App for creating Kalimba tablatures for free (see: _Libre_)

+Link for what I've created so far: http://kalimba-libre.herokuapp.com/

 ## Setup

 1. Clone the repository with